innoq/SCS/why.md

 ### Isolation

 An SCS is a natural unit in many regards.
-If one SCS fails, it will not affect the other SCS just because it is a separate process and does not really interact with the other SCS.
-This makes high-availability easier.
+If one SCS fails, it will not affect the other SCSs just because it is a separate process and does not really interact with the other SCS.
+This makes high availability easier.
 Also, from a security perspective, they are better isolated against each other.
 If one SCS is compromised it does not necessarily mean that the others are compromised, too.